Jodi Triplett, President

 Blueprint Test Preparation

-SEPTEMBER 09, 2010 \\ Blueprint Test Preparation is owned by Trent Teti, Matt Riley and Jodi Triplett.
-Trent, Matt and Jodi are all highly intelligent and vastly over-qualified — just ask their moms.
-Blueprint was formed in 2005 and quickly gained a reputation as the best LSAT prep company ever (according to them!).
-Blueprint believes the best way to study for the LSAT is to have fun while doing so, and their results back it up.
-Blueprint students average a 10-point increase on the LSAT (one of the highest in the business).
+JULY 30, 2023 \\ Blueprint Test Preparation was owned by Trent Teti, Matt Riley and Jodi Triplett, and now is owned by New Harbor Capital, a private equity company.
+Blueprint was formed in 2005 and believes the best way to study for the LSAT is to have fun while doing so.
+Blueprint students average a 10-point increase on the LSAT.
 Read more and see for yourself what they’re about.

 What’s the average length of time a person spends preparing to take the LSAT?

 The Law School Admissions Council reports that approximately 63% of people who take the LSAT for the first time don’t take a commercial prep course to study for it.

 The LSAT is such an important piece of law school applications that you REALLY SHOULD study for it.
 Because the Blueprint LSAT course is 100 hours and our average score increase is so high (10 points), our demographic of students tends to be those who are interested in prepping seriously for the exam.
 As such, they spend an average of 2-3 months studying for the LSAT the first time.

 If a person wants to apply to law school in the Fall, when is the best time to prepare for and take the LSAT?

 This question actually turns on two important considerations: (1) the rolling admissions practices of law schools in which applying earlier is better and (2) when students have the most time to study to maximize their score.
 For a while we thought it would include considerations of the best type of ice cream for studying, but we rejected that as unworthy of this readership.
 Although if it had come up, New York Super Fudge Chunk is indisputably the leader in ice cream tastiness.